- Adults looking to help children save for the future have several options, including kids' saving accounts and custodial accounts.

 - No tax deduction in the contribution year, meaning contributions are made with after-tax dollars.

 A trust fund can also help provide for a child’s future.
 Setting up a trust fund means creating an agreement between three parties: A grantor who provides the funds (you), a trustee who manages the funds and a beneficiary (the child) who receives the funds.
-Money placed in a trust fund cannot be accessed until the child reaches and/or turns 18, or a specified age dictated by the trust.
+Money placed in a trust fund cannot be accessed until the child turns 18, or a specified age dictated by the trust.

 Because a trust fund involves a third party — the trustee — it differs from a standard joint account or other savings vehicle that allows you to manage the funds directly.
 However, the grantor can set terms for how the assets in the trust should be managed, as well as choose a trustee who will manage the money fairly.

-- Protection against overspending.
-Families may use a trust fund to hold all or part of a child’s inheritance, which allows the trustee to oversee how it is spent until the child reaches a certain age dictated by the trust document.
+- Protection against overspending: Families may use a trust fund to hold all or part of a child’s inheritance, which allows the trustee to oversee how it is spent until the child reaches a certain age dictated by the trust document.
 Sometimes the assets are held in trust for the beneficiary's entire life.

 - Flexibility: Assets in a trust can include cash, stocks and bonds, life insurance benefits, real estate and other assets.